-All positions of Senior managers have been filled.
-5 managerial positions are vacant, and they are LED, Town Planning, Water Care, PMU and Financial Reporting Manager and the process is underway.
+All positions of Senior managers have been filled including middle management, the process of appointing Financial Reporting Manager is underway.
 All council structures have sat accordingly even the MPAC that was not functional did sit.
 The municipality was troubled by water and electricity due to old infrastructure and this led to dissatisfaction by the community members.

-To-date I can confidently say we have never missed paying municipal employees salaries on time, we do not owe the Auditor General, have never failed to pay other statutory obligations such as Employer and Employee Contributions to such bodies such as Pension and Retirement Funds, Medical Aid Funds, UIF, COIDA etc.
+To-date I can confidently say we have never missed paying municipal employee's salaries on time, we do not owe the Auditor General, have never failed to pay other statutory obligations such as Employer and Employee Contributions to such bodies such as Pension and Retirement Funds, Medical Aid Funds, UIF, COIDA etc.